acumartini/neuralnet/README.md

 <li>Apply MapReduce parallelization by splitting summations over multiple cores (Python Pools).
 	<ul><li>HIGH PRIOIRTY: This is an important feature to add in terms of scalability.
 There may will be measurable
-	gains achieved if the implementation is written efficiently. <br>UPDATE: My implementation of parallel summation for logistic regression in clojure indicates that this may only be beneficial for very large data structures where each component of the summation requires significant processing.
+	gains achieved if the implementation is written efficiently. <br>UPDATE: My implementation of parallel summation for logistic regression in Clojure indicates that this may only be beneficial for very large data structures where each component of the summation requires significant processing.
 In other words, the overhead of map-reduce is a significant consideration.</li></ul>
 </li>